HDRUK/gateway-api/migrations/README.md

 Commit the code to the relevant git branch and raise a pull request.
 The migration script will run automatically as the code moves through each environment.

+#### Note

+You can avoid running migrations manually, you can use `npm run start-with-migrate` to launch the api locally, with any pending migrations to be run - Ensure the targetted database is correct to avoid any unwanted migrations elsewhere.